Gatland finds Wales answers after SA drubbing

 Selection issues

-Fly-half Gareth Anscombe, wing Alex Cuthbert and number eight Taulupe Faletau are the only members of the 48-man squad not to feature i the warm up games.
+Fly-half Gareth Anscombe, wing Alex Cuthbert and number eight Taulupe Faletau are the only members of the 48-man squad not to feature in the warm up games.

 Gatland can only take a certain number of players carrying injuries but said Anscombe and Faletau have experience on their side.